opengovsg/postmangovsg-guide/campaign-guide/before-you-start/README.md

 Sharing is caring!
 All users from the same agency should share one account.
 The rationale behind our set-up is that communications out to the public should be vetted before you press send.
 Each agency has its own communication guidelines & policy.

-We leave it up to each agency to govern its usage of PostmanSG.
+We leave it up to each agency to govern its usage of Postman.
 If you are sending a message broadcast to the entire country, please make sure your use case has been vetted by the [Ministry of Communications and Information](https://www.mci.gov.sg/).

 ## Sign in

-Similar to FormSG and Go.gov.sg, **no registration is required to use PostmanSG**.
+Similar to FormSG and Go.gov.sg, **no registration is required to use Postman**.

 Simply enter your .gov.sg email.
 You will receive an OTP in your inbox for log in.